shimlio/google-signin-unity/README.md

 - The build script uses system installed C++ compiler, CMake, and Android SDK tools.
 If you don't have any of these, you might run into problems.

+Note by shimlio:
+- Using Android 11.0(R), Android NDK 20.1.5948944, CMake 3.6.4111459, git 2.32.0.windows.1, Android Studio 4.4.2 .
+- Set up the environment variables "ANDROID_HOME" and "ANDROID_NDK_HOME", or create `local.properties` file and write the path to the Android NDK and SDK.
+- The first build fails, the second succeeds.
 ## Questions?
 Problems?
 Post questions to this [Github project](https://github.com/googlesamples/google-signin-unity).